danielrae91/school-events/GOOGLE_CALENDAR_SETUP.md

   -H "Authorization: Bearer YOUR_SYNC_SECRET"
 ```

-### Automatic Sync
+### Event-Driven Sync

-The system is configured to automatically sync every 6 hours via Vercel cron jobs.
+The system automatically syncs with Google Calendar when events are created, updated, or deleted through the admin panel.

 ## Troubleshooting